Growing profit is normally one of the principal goals of business and we have a mass of advice to assist with this goal.

 The goal is probably fairly simple on the face oft it but there may be a number of details that you should consider around this overall goal.

 They might include:

-- Attitude to risk (see Risk Management article)
+- Attitude to risk (see How to Build Risk Management Systems)

 - How much debt you are willing to incur to finance growth.